marioZYN/Software-Engineering-2/RASD.md

 ### 1.6 Stakeholders

 ### Actors Identifying
-The actors involved in our system is described below:
+The actors involved in our system is described below

+* Guest: A potential user who has not registered yet
 * User: User logs into the system and performs the payment.(The driver can only be the user)
-* Passenger: The persons in the car who are not driving.

 ### Requirements
 Assuming all the domain properties hold and we derive the correspondong requirements from the goals.

 * [G1]Users can register to the system and get the password by providing credentials and payment information
   * The system must let only one registeration per credential.
   * The system must be able to check whether the payment information is correct or not